CREOG and ABOG Exams: Know the Stems

 In a 38 year old woman with a complex cyst with a slightly elevated CA-125 and a family history of breast cancer, which of the following is a reason to refer her to a gynecologic oncologist?

-We offer SmartBanks for both the CREOG and ABOG boards.
-Each SmartBank uses the same question type as the exam you are preparing for, so you can be confident going into exam day.
+We offer OBGYN question banks for both the CREOG and ABOG Qualifying Exam.
+The question stems in each SmartBank reflects the stem-style of the actual exam you are preparing for, so you can be confident going into exam day.